-Cook County Board President Toni Preckwinkle and the Offices Under the President – the six bureaus and 34 departments that report directly to the President – began preparing for and responding to the global outbreak of a novel coronavirus (COVID-19) pandemic in early 2020 and President Preckwinkle officially declared a disaster for Cook County on March 10, 2020.
+Cook County Board President Toni Preckwinkle and the Offices Under the President – the six bureaus and 34 departments that report directly to the President – began preparing for and responding to the global outbreak of the COVID-19 pandemic in early 2020 and President Preckwinkle officially declared a disaster for Cook County on March 10, 2020.
 As the virus upended residents’ lives and disrupted our economy, Cook County government pivoted to working remotely while maintaining all essential government services.

-OUP is now preparing to implement a phased approach to transitioning employees to on-site work in accordance with Illinois Governor J.B.
+OUP prepared a phased approach to transitioning employees to on-site work in accordance with Illinois Governor J.B.
 Pritzker’s Restore Illinois Plan.
-As of June 1, 2020, the Northeast Region, which includes Cook County, has transitioned to Phase 3: Recovery under the Restore Illinois Plan, which allows businesses and workplaces to reopen by observing capacity limits and public health precautions.
-To outline OUP’s phased approach to reopening Cook County facilities to employees and the public, President Preckwinkle’s administration has created this Cook County Reopening Plan for Offices Under the President.
+As of June 1, 2020, the Northeast Region, which includes Cook County, transitioned to Phase 3: Recovery under the Restore Illinois Plan, which allowed businesses and workplaces to reopen by observing capacity limits and public health precautions.
+To outline OUP’s approach to reopening Cook County facilities to employees and the public, President Preckwinkle’s administration created this Cook County Reopening Plan for Offices Under the President.